CakeDC/users/readme.md

 If you're extending the plugin remove the plugin from the route by setting it to null and replace the controller with your controller extending the plugins users controller.

 Feel free to change the routes here or add others as you need for your application.

+### Email Templates

+To modify the templates as needed copy them to

+	/app/View/Plugin/users/Emails/

+Note that you will have to overwrite any view that is linking to the plugin like the email verification email.

 ## Configuration options